PlasmaPy/PlasmaPy/changelog/README.rst

 made between each release.
 Pull requests to PlasmaPy need changelog entries before they can be merged, except when the changes are very minor.
 PlasmaPy uses towncrier_ to convert the changelog entries into the full changelog.
-An example changelog entry would be:
+Some example changelog entries are:

 .. code-block:: rst

    Added a page in the contributor guide that describes how to add changelog entries.

+   The ``oldname`` argument to `plasmapy.subpackage.module.function` has been deprecated and will be removed in a future release.
+Use ``newname`` instead.

 Adding a changelog entry
 ========================